Atom-X-Creator/Atom-X/Atom X V1.0/README.txt

 Step 1: Open 1v1.LOL.

-Step 2: Run Atom X.
+Step 2: Run Atom X To Get The GUI

-Step 3: Press inject .
+Step 3: Press Inject On The Gui

 Step 4: Have fun using Atom X!